Requirements For a Hard Money Loan

 Hard money loan requirements are much more flexible than most people realize, especially since each lender has different guidelines.

-Independent Lending, we work with individuals on a case-by-case basis.
+At Independent Lending, we work with individuals on a case-by-case basis.
 We don’t have cut-and-dry requirements that you can’t get a loan if you don’t meet the rigid requirements.
 Instead, we look at the factors of your application and fit you into the loan that will help you reach your goals.

+Helping borrowers for many years achieve their real estate dreams, Independent Lending can help you reach your goals too.
 Contact us and let’s discuss your situation to see how we can make requirements for a hard money loan work for you.